patfeng/physicsuptonewton/README.md

 - **Recursive Dependency Breakdown**: Uses BFS (Breadth-First Search) to systematically analyze dependencies
 - **Parallel Processing**: Multiple OpenAI API calls run simultaneously for efficiency
 - **Interactive Visualization**: Click nodes to see detailed proofs and explanations
-- **Historical Context**: Focuses on knowledge that could be proven before Newton's time
+- **Historical Context**: Focuses on knowledge that could be proven at Newton's time
 - **Visual Hierarchy**: Elementary concepts are highlighted in green

 ## Setup Instructions